Water Colour Paints... ...another technique for you to try.

-The paints can be bought in small pans and the colour picked up from them with a damp paint brush.
+The paints can be bought in small pans, or color impregnated paper, and the colour picked up from them with a damp paint brush.

-Don't use too much water as your card will buckle if it is too wet.
+Don't use too much water on a thinner card or it will buckle if it is too wet.
+Taping your water color card to a solid board will help to stop the warping

-These have a reservoir that is connected to the brush and so eliminates the need to carry extra water with you, if you are out and about.
+These have a reservoir that is connected to the brush and so eliminates the need to carry extra water with you.

 Squeeze the reservoir gently to get the water flowing to the tip, and clean the tip regularly with tissues as you go along.